slatedocs/slate/source/includes/_accepting-payments.md

 **No integration needed**

-Offer your customers a seamless way to pay and complete payment channels without the need of an integration
+Offer your customers a seamless way to pay and complete payment channels without the need of an integration.

 **Choose between one-time link and reusable link**